serenity-is/docs/tutorials/multi_tenancy/using_serenity_service_behaviors.md

 Behaviors might be activated for all rows, or based on some rule, like having a specific attribute or interface.
 For example, CaptureLogBehavior activates for rows with [CaptureLog] attribute.

 We'll first define an interface *IMultiTenantRow* that will trigger our new behavior.
-Place this class next to *TenantRow.cs*:
+Place this class in file *IMultiTenantRow.cs*, next to *TenantRow.cs*:

 ```
+using Serenity.Data;

+namespace MultiTenancy
+{
+    public interface IMultiTenantRow
+    {
+        Int32Field TenantIdField { get; }
+    }
+}
 ```